transdigiware/blockchain/howto/ibp-chaincode-smart-contract.md

 # Running the {{site.data.keyword.blockchainfull_notm}} Platform with self-managed Kubernetes smart contracts
 {: #ibp-smart-contracts-k8s-self-managed}

+This tutorial shows how to use Fabric chaincode containers to run smart contracts in your own Kubernetes namespace.
 The aim of this is to show how with {{site.data.keyword.blockchainfull_notm}} Platform 2.5.2, the Chaincode containers that run smart contracts can be run in a namespace of your own choosing in Kubernetes.
 This is a new feature of {{site.data.keyword.blockchainfull_notm}} Platform and is made possible by the underlying Hyperledger Fabric - External Chaincode and Chaincode-as-a-server features.
+{: shortdesc}

 Objectives:
 - Set up an Ansible based environment to use for configuration